 JAY R. FULKERSON, AIA (1960-)

-1996 - The Richard and Elizabeth Wheeler Residence, 636 Kensington, Chapel Hill.
+1996 - The Richard and Elizabeth Wheeler Residence, 636 Kensington Drive, Chapel Hill NC.
 Built by the Wheelers.
-Sold in 2013 Sandra E. and Gregory H. Casale, Trustees of the Casale Family Trust.
+Sold in 2013 Sandra E. and Gregory H. Casale, trustees of the Casale Family Trust.

-2005 - The James and Sharon Barrett Residence, 100 Morgan Bluff Lane, Chapel Hill.
+2005 - The James and Sharon Barrett Residence, 100 Morgan Bluff Lane, Chapel Hill NC.
 2670 square feet.
 Construction by Will Johnson Building.
 As of 2012 still owned by the Barretts.

 2010 - The Casey Shaw and Jenny Owens Residence, aka PassivHouse, aka Owens-Shaw, 760 Kenmore Road, Chapel Hill NC.
 Built by Anchorage Building Corporation.
 Inspired by Frank Lloyd Wright's Solar HemiCycle, the highly energy-efficient house features: 14.5"-thick walls. $30/mo light bill with no PVs, 20 slab, R-42 walls, R-7 windows, R-62 rafters.
 2700hsf heated and cooled w 2 x 0.25ton HVAC's.
 Energy Recovery Ventilator (ERV) provides 1 whole-house fresh-air change every other hour, 24/7/365.
 Front door is square to the sun at 12n, 365 days/yr.
 Grading: Wilkerson Custom Grading; Wall System: Ideal Building Systems; HVAC: Boer Brothers; Sawyer: Glen Schultz; Framing: Rodriguez Construction.
 Photos by Kent Corley Photography.
 Video.
 Sold in 2019 to Sarah Knowles and Jason Merker.